Blayung/my-plugin/README.md

 ## Features
 - a `/players` / `/list` command for non-op players.
 - a block logger (inspection available for op players under `/blocklog`) <- **INCOMPLETE!
-Some block-altering actions like pistons, explosions, snow appearing in snowy biomes or mushrooms growing and stealing from chests are not handled yet!**
+Some block-altering actions like pistons, explosions, snow appearing in snowy biomes or mushrooms growing aren't handled yet!**
 - a configurable `/info`/`/rules` command.
 - configurable "hello" and "btw" messages.
 - `/myplugin-reload` for reloading the config while the server is running.